ArielStr/license-plate-segmentation/README.md

 > **Note:** model checkpoints and the full image dataset are not tracked
 > in Git because of their size.
 Train the desired experiment locally or
 > provide a compatible checkpoint when running inference.
+>
+> **Model weights:** Trained checkpoints are not included in this repository due to file size.
+> If you would like to obtain the weights for the final model, feel free to contact me at st.ariel100@gmail.com.

 ------------------------------------------------------------------------